ohyoxo/mj_showcase_scraper/README.md

-# Web Scraping Script for Image Metadata
+# Asynchronous Web Scraping Script for Image and Prompt Data

-This repository contains a JavaScript script for scraping image metadata.
-The script is designed to be run in the browser's console and captures various attributes like the image URL, prompt, user, and parameters.
-It also checks if an image prompt is present.
+This repository contains an enhanced JavaScript script designed for asynchronous scraping of image and prompt data from a web page.
+The script is executed in the browser's console and captures attributes such as the image URL and the associated prompt text.

 ## How to Use

-1. Navigate to the webpage where the images are displayed (Midjourney Community Showcase).
-Click on the first image to display its details (requires paid Midjourney subscription).
+1. Navigate to the webpage where the images are displayed.
+Open the image that you wish to begin scraping data from.
-2. Open the web browser's developer console.
+2. Access the web browser's developer console.
-3. Copy-paste the script from `script.js` into the console and run it.
+3. Copy-paste the script from `async_script.js` into the console and execute it.

-The script will automatically go through the first 30 images on the page and collect their metadata.
+The script will automatically scrape the data for 30 images, starting from the one you initially opened.

 ## Output

-The output is displayed in a textarea on the webpage.
-You can copy this JSON formatted data to the clipboard by clicking the "Copy Data" button.
-To clear the textarea for a new batch, click the "Clear Data" button.
+The collected data is displayed in a fixed textarea at the top-left corner of the webpage.
+The output is in JSON format, now with trailing commas for ease of appending to continuous files.

+### Controls

+- **Copy**: Clicking the "Copy" button copies the entire JSON data to your clipboard.
+- **Clear**: Clicking the "Clear" button will clear the textarea.

 ## Script Features

+- Asynchronous data extraction
-- Automatically navigates through images
+- Auto-navigation through images
-- Collects various types of metadata
-- Identifies if an image prompt is present
-- Easy to copy the output
-- Simple way to clear the output for the next batch
+- Improved formatting in the output, including trailing commas
+- Quick actions for copying and clearing data

 ## Note

-This is a personal project and should not be used to violate any rules or terms of service on the website you are scraping.
+This is a personal project and should be used responsibly, adhering to any rules or terms of service on the website you are scraping.

 ## License